Mountain Reedbuck Hunting in South Africa

 A typical group is several adult females and juveniles and one nomad male.
 Adolescent males are forced out of their herds and form small bachelor herds.

-Mountain Reedbuck is a hugely underrated hunt experience.
+Mountain Reedbuck is a hugely underrated hunt experience in Africa.

 The Mountain Reedbuck is different from the Common and Bohor Reedbuck.